 Explore it on Goodreads

-Other books by this author include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, Tempt the Stars, Updating Pritkin, Reap the Wind,
+Other books by this author which I have reviewed include Curse the Dawn, Death's Mistress, Hunt the Moon, Chicks Kick Butt, Fury's Kiss, "The Gauntlet", "The Queen's Witch", "House at Cobb End", Midnight's Daughter, Claimed by Shadow, Touch the Dark, Embrace the Night, Tempt the Stars, Updating Pritkin, Reap the Wind,

 This is a free eShort story from Karen Chance’s website.
 It falls to 2.1 in the Dorina Basarab urban fantasy series about a dhampir — Mircea’s daughter!